Get insider access

 Sony WH-1000XM4 Wireless

 The Sony WH-1000XM4 Wireless are better headphones than the Bose 700 Headphones Wireless for some listeners.
 The Sony have a better noise isolation performance and a longer continuous battery life.
 They offer more talk-through controls that is ideal for users who want to stay aware of their environment while listening.
-The Bose have a more neutral, less bass-heavy default sound profile, and their integrated microphone performs better than the Sony's.
+That said, the Bose's integrated microphone performs better than the Sony's.

 Apple AirPods Max Wireless